What is Generativity vs Stagnation

 Why Generativity in Middle Age

 Generativity at this stage has big psychological and societal benefits.
-Leaders who are generative will experience:
+Leaders who are generative will experience:- More life satisfaction: Meaningful connections impact overall happiness.

 - Better health and wellbeing: Feeling useful and valued impacts mental and physical health.